AARES-AAEA Young Professionals Exchange Programme - Heading North Award

 - to encourage co-operation with scientific and other organisations and institutions engaged in similar or related activities in Australia and the United States

 The 'Heading North' Award is offered to members resident in Australia or New Zealand who are members of either AARES and AAEA.
 Applications for the award should include:

 - an application statement of 1-2 pages indicating what the candidate hopes to achieve with the award, and why they would be deserving of the award

 - a one-page biographical statement outlining the candidate's career to date

 - the abstract or working paper for the proposed presentation at the online conference, or confirmation of paper submission / acceptance.

 A call for nominations will be advertised on the AARES website.

-Entries must be received by 1 March (for travel in August).
+Entries must be received by 18 June.

 Entries are to be submitted electronically to the AARES Central Office, and should include a short proposal addressing the selection criteria along with a copy of the entrant's CV which includes a record of their publications.
 Applicants should identify how the award would facilitate interaction and cooperation between professionals in both countries.

 - Award recipients must present a paper at the Conference representing original work that has not been published in its current form.
 The paper will be judged on the quality of the research reported, its innovativeness, and the writing style.